darmes/MobiusCTB/README.md

 - Can customize turn icons on a per actor or per enemy basis.
 - Customize the "escape" term.
 - Built-in "scan" skill that's easy to set up and use.
 - Optional expansion to add icons for states, removing the boring state text.
+- Optional expansion to add a beastiary

 How to Use
 Download the zip file.
 Import the EnemyIcons pictures into your project into the "pictures" folder.